 'If new variants are more infectious...': Virologist Gagandeep Kang on Covid 3rd wave threat

-Amid apprehension of a fresh wave of the Covid-19 pandemic, triggered by scientific projections and the sudden increase in the number of daily infections, India's top virologist Dr Gagandeep Kang said there are multiple possibilities as a fresh wave will depend on many things, including a new variant, or a new strain of the variant.
+Amid apprehension of a fresh wave of the Covid-19 pandemic -- triggered by scientific projections and the sudden increase in the number of daily infections -- India's top virologist Dr Gagandeep Kang said there are multiple possibilities as a fresh wave will depend on several things, including a new variant, or a new strain of the variant.
 In every case, the scenario will be different, the virologist said to news agency ANI.

 Variant and third wave